Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 **Examples of Commercial Use include (but are not limited to):** internal tools, dashboards, research pipelines, trading systems, investment analysis, forecasting, modeling, optimization, client services, proofs of concept, evaluations, pilot projects, development environments, testing environments, staging environments, production environments, and any use within a business or organizational context.

-Non-commercial academic or personal research use of the AGPL-3.0 version is permitted only as described in `LEGAL/SUBSCRIPTIONS.md`.
-Any Commercial Use requires this Commercial License, regardless of whether the environment is labeled "non-production," "evaluation," "pilot," "experimental," "non-revenue," or similar.
+Non-commercial academic or personal research use is permitted only as described in `LICENSE`.
+Any Organizational Use requires this Commercial License, regardless of whether the environment is labeled "non-production," "evaluation," "pilot," "experimental," "non-revenue," or similar.

-**AGPL-3.0 Commercial Use Prohibition.**

-The AGPL-3.0 version of the Software may not be used for any Commercial Use.
-Commercial Use of the Software without a valid commercial license may constitute copyright infringement and may require payment of retroactive licensing fees.

-This Commercial License is intended for organizations that wish to:
-  (a) avoid AGPL copyleft obligations in commercial / internal systems, or (b) obtain additional rights or assurances not provided by AGPL-3.0.
+**Unauthorized organizational use is copyright infringement.**

-Nothing in this Commercial License limits any rights granted under AGPL-3.0 for copies of the Software obtained and used **solely** for qualifying non-commercial academic or personal research use as defined in `LEGAL/SUBSCRIPTIONS.md`.
-Any commercial use requires this Commercial License.
+This Commercial License is required for any organizational use of the Software.
+Free use is limited to personal use and qualifying non-commercial academic research as defined in `LICENSE`.

 **License Scope and Expansion.**
 This License covers the use case(s) and scope specified in the Ordering Documents.
 If Licensee expands its use of the Software beyond the scope originally licensed (for example: adding new use cases, expanding to additional business units, increasing seat count beyond purchased Seats, or changing deployment model), Licensee must notify Licensor and may be required to pay additional fees or obtain an amended license.
 Expansion of use without proper licensing constitutes a Material Breach.